Clandown: Governance

-Clandown forms part of the North East Somerset constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
+Clandown forms part of the North East Somerset and Hanham constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
 It was also part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020.

 Almost all significant local government functions are carried out by Bath and North East Somerset, a unitary authority.